PETER KENNEDY YACHT SERVICES

 Choosing your regulator

 Most high power alternators are designed to be used with an external regulator.
 An external regulator enhances the alternators performance by allowing the user to make adjustments to compensate for battery type, temperature and other important operational parameters.
 Some regulators have digital displays that will tell the user what is happening, others use more cryptic indicator lights.
 Some regulators allow for remote voltage sensing at the batteries for increased accuracy and allow for temperature sensors for alternator and batteries.
 The alternator temperature sensor prevents the alternator from overheating in the event of sustained high-load use.
 The battery temperature sensor modifies the output of the alternator depending on battery temperature; a higher voltage for cooler batteries and vice versa.
 Also worth serious consideration, having a battery temperature sensor in the system can prevent a battery meltdown in the event of a bad cell.
+The video below shows an ARS regulator in action

 Installing the alternator

 I normally like to start with the physical installation of the alternator on the engine.
 It should be a case of just bolting it in, but occasionally there can be small problems.
 Often you will have to find a longer mounting bolt than the original one.
 It is customary to use high-tensile steel for these bolts.
 Occasionally you will have to make some changes to the adjustment arm.
 You may also need some spacers or washers to ensure the pulleys line up perfectly.
 In most cases though, if you have carefully selected the correct alternator, it should be a straight fit with few complications.
+Don't forget to read my blog post on the subject of installing an alternator to get a description of an actual project.

 Installing the regulator